createcandle/voco/README.md

 # Voco
 Privacy friendly voice control for the Mozilla WebThings Gateway

+# Installation
+Visit the add-ons page in your WebThings Gateway, and add the 'Voco' add-on.

 # Abilities
 These are all examples.
 You don't have to say things exactly like this.
 Any command should always be preceded by saying "Hey Snips".